Disclaimer: This story contains details of sexual abuse that may be upsetting to some.

 “Abuse does the strangest things to the human brain.
-It can make a person forget every word they’ve ever learned and invalidate all happiness ever earned.
+It can make a person forget every word they’ve ever learned and invalidate all happiness.
 It can take everything you thought you knew about yourself and completely destroy it all.
 It’ll quietly mock you while you try for YEARS to put yourself back together.
 For a long time, I tried so hard to find the person I was.
 I was so focused that I forgot to be gentle to the person it turned me into.

 Different kinds of abuse have always been present in my life.
 From a very early age, I was exposed to emotional abuse, psychological abuse, and neglect.
 I knew what I felt was valid, but I didn’t have the words for it.
 Luckily, at 13 years old, I found a judge that did.
 He knew what I meant even though I only had a handful of mumbled sentences and a GAL report to back it up.
 He granted me a new home with extended family, and I thought I would finally be able to breathe.
-But as I tried hard to fit in with my new family.
+But I tried hard to fit in with my new family.

 At first, Mickey’s grooming was very subtle.
 He knew I was starved for affection and used that to introduce adult discussions and behaviors into our interactions.
 He would tell me horror stories about foster care and ask hypothetical questions about what I thought it might be like if I was ever taken from them.
 I knew there was no way a judge would let me move back in with my mother if I ever had to leave.
 So when the sexual assault started, I knew it was something I just had to deal with.
 This was my life now.